Consumer medicine information

 The choice of using Alburex® 20 AU will be made by your doctor.
 It will depend on your individual clinical situation.

-Alburex® 20 AU stabilises the circulating blood volume.
+Albumin stabilises the circulating blood volume.
 It is a carrier of hormones, enzymes, medicines and toxins.
 The albumin protein in Alburex® 20 AU is isolated from human blood plasma.
 Therefore the albumin works exactly as if it was your own protein.

-You must not be given Alburex® 20 AU if:
+Before you are given Alburex® 20 AU

-• you are allergic to human albumin, or any of the ingredients listed at the end of this leaflet.
+• any of the ingredients listed at the end of this leaflet.

 • allergies to any food or medicine